doombubbles/useful-utilities/README.md

 - Auto Nudge
   - Press a hotkey while placing a tower to move your mouse to the nearest position where it could be placed
 - Better Auto Start
+  - Right click the Play / Fast Forward button toggle auto start, and it has a new visual indicator
 - Copy/Paste Towers
+  - Ctrl + C to copy towers, Ctrl + V to paste towers (calculates full upgrade costs)
 - Indiscriminate Pets
+  - Use hero pets regardless of hero skin
 - In-Game Hero Switch
+  - Hotkeys to switch which hero you're using if you haven't placed one down yet

 ### Other Mod Features Partially Included